November 12, 2025

 (c) Non-resident investors

-• Tax on the deemed dividend is generally deducted at source at rates in force or treaty rates.
+• Tax on the dividend element is generally deducted at source at rates in force or treaty rates, subject to eligibility and documentation.

-• Depending on the tax treaty and foreign tax credit rules in their home country, some non-resident investors may not be significantly worse off and may sometimes benefit from clarity in treatment.
+• Depending on the tax treaty and foreign tax credit rules in their home country, some non-resident investors may not be significantly worse off, though the outcome will vary case by case.

 (d) Companies